Achieved status: Income

 People with a lower income will generally be a better example of moving up in the social stratification and achieving status.
-That holds to be evident in most cases because those who accrue a lower income usually have the motivation to achieve a greater status through their own ambitions and hard work.
+That holds to be evident in most cases because those who accrue a lower income may either have the motivation to achieve a greater status, or face financial pressure, and attempt to follow their own ambitions and hard work.
 Those of higher income are typically the result of achieving status.

 In other cases, the people with higher incomes may have unjustly acquired that position or were ascribed their status and income (such as monarchs, family-run businesses, etc.).
+They may have also gained a higher income position by chance.

 Those without the privilege of ascribing their status generally have the greater motivation of achieving their own status.
 The general economic well-being of the society in which they live also tends to be another factor in their status and the extent that they are able to achieve their status.

 For example, Americans are less likely than people in other industrialized nations to object to current income variances.
 According to Rodney Stark, in 1992, only 27% of Americans strongly agreed that income disparities in their country were too large.
 In contrast, more than half of Russians, Italians, and Bulgarians agreed with that statement.